purposebakery/MortalityDayFlutter/README.md

 - (mobile) client optimized
 - use underscore to make (library) private, no other visibility

+### UI
+- No xml, all in code!
+Find a good arch pattern!
+- Somewhat specialized for material design (made very easy)
+- concept of styling similar to android
+- Dark mode support baked into material design components

 ### DI
 - Found one third party lib (last commit 15 months ago)
-- Better luck next time
+- So not really - Better luck next time

-### UI
-- No xml, all in code!
-- Somewhat specialized for material design
-- concept of styling / themeing similar
-- Dark mode support

 ### Network
-- Easy http client
+- Easy http client but nothing as fancy as retrofit
 - Dart has no reflection so no gson like stuff - rely on code generation via annoation processors

 ### Firebase
-TODO?
+- needs to be setup natively first (painful)
+- then on flutter / dart side (super easy)
+- support for firestore, crashlytics, analytics, auth, cloud functions, remote config, ml

 ### Push notifications
-TODO?
+TODO probably a pain because it always is...

 ### Storage
-- Sqlite but no fancy help as with greendao or room
+- Sqlite support but no fancy help as with room or greendao
 - Key Value storage
 - File storage
 - Realm DB support in dev by third party

-### Native widgets
+### Native widgets // not tested
-Widget: TODO
+- Widget: TODO
-System access: TODO
+- System access: TODO
+- (apparently relatively straight forward)

 ### i18n
 - No automatic resource management as in Android world